 Progress in addressing Neglected Tropical Diseases (NTDs) in Ethiopia is measured using a composite index calculated from preventive chemotherapy coverage achieved for lymphatic filariasis, onchocerciasis, schistosomiasis, soil transmitted helminths and trachoma.
 In 2023, preventive chemotherapy coverage was 72% for onchocerciasis, 34% for trachoma, 46% for schistosomiasis, 62% for lymphatic filariasis, and 25% for soil-transmitted helminthiasis.
-Overall, the NTD preventive chemotherapy coverage target only for onchocerciasis.
+Overall, the NTD preventive chemotherapy coverage index for Ethiopia in 2023 is 45.
+The country reached WHO MDA coverage target only for onchocerciasis.
 Ethiopia has included Vector-borne diseases in the country Nationally Determined Contributions and has created a budget line for NTDs.